-- Support them to get help.
-You can't force anyone to get help if they don't want it, so it's important to reassure your loved one that it's OK to ask for help, and that there is help out there.
-See our pages on how to support someone else to seek help for their mental health for more information.
+You can't force anyone to get help for depression if they don't want it.
+But you can reassure them that it's OK to ask for help, and that support is out there.

-- Be open about depression.
 Lots of people can find it hard to open up and speak about how they're feeling.
 Try to be open about depression and difficult emotions.

 The best things that friends and family can do is simply listen.
-They often don't need to say anything, just being willing to listen to your problems makes you feel less alone and isolated.
+They often don't need to say anything, just being willing to listen to your problems makes you feel less alone and isolated

 Talking... not even talking about how I felt.
 Just talking about stupid things that didn't matter over coffee, without pressure and knowing that I can talk about the tough stuff if I want to.